Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 Functions have code blocks in a few types, and configuration variables which can be manually set or automatically filled.

-Each Code Block can run at...
+Each Code Block can be placed at these scopes...
 - Zone Init: once when powering up, per instance.
 - Processor Init: once when powering up, per chip on which this function type appears.
 - Cycle Init: once per processor per function type, each cycle before all instances.
-- Instance (aka Instance-Init): once per function instance, before Array(s).
+- Instance: once per function instance.
-- Array: once per value of a named Configuration Variable, contiguous between instance intro and instance outro.
+- Array: once per value of a named Configuration Variable, otherwise placed in definition order amongst other 'Instance' scopes.
-- Instance Outro: once per function instance, after Array(s).
 - Cycle Outro: once per processor cycle, after all instances.

 Each Code Block can have optional constraints...